-Sleep Smart: How to Navigate the Christmas Party Season During Covid
+Sleep Smart: How to Navigate the Christmas Party Season Successfully

 Posted by Dr Sophie Bostock - Sleep Expert on 3rd Dec 2021

-Sleep Smart: How to Navigate the Christmas Party Season During Covid
+Sleep Smart: How to Navigate the Christmas Party Season Successfully

 5 ways to enjoy the party season and protect your immune system

-Here are 5 strategies to enjoy the party season, and still protect a healthy immune system:
+Here are 5 strategies you can use to make the most of the Christmas party season, while protecting your immune system:

 1. Bank sleep in advance

-If you know you’ve got a big night coming up, plan ahead by going to bed a little earlier for up to a week before the event.
-Researchers have found that sleep ‘banking’ by extending time in bed in advance can help you recover faster from sleep deprivation.
-It’s not clear exactly how much sleep you need to bank, but if you’re not routinely getting the recommended 7+ hours of sleep, that would be a good minimum to aim for.
+If you know you’ve got a big night coming up, plan ahead.
+Go to bed a little earlier for up to a week ahead of the event to help you replenish your sleep supply.
+Researchers have found that sleep ‘banking’ by extending time in bed in advance can help you recover faster from the symptoms of sleep deprivation.
+It’s not clear exactly how much sleep you need to bank, but if you’re not routinely getting the recommended 7+ hours of sleep, that would definitely be a good minimum to aim for.

-Drinking alcohol regularly or to excess can directly interfere with the immune system, as well as disrupting sleep quality.
-Alcohol can damage the immune cells and fine hairs in the airways that have usual clear foreign pathogens, including viral cells.
-Alcohol can also trigger inflammation in the gut and destroy the healthy bacteria that support the immune response.
-If you do decide to drink alcohol, avoid drinking on an empty stomach.
-Reduce consumption by alternating with non-alcoholic drinks, or stopping drinking a few hours before bed.
+Drinking alcohol regularly or to excess can interfere with the immune system and disrupt sleep quality at the same time.
+Alcohol can damage the immune cells and fine hairs in the airways that would usually clear foreign pathogens.
+Alcohol can also trigger inflammation in the gut and destroy the healthy bacteria that would ordinarily support the immune response.
+If you do decide to drink alcohol, try to avoid drinking on an empty stomach.
+You can reduce consumption by alternating with non-alcoholic drinks at a party.
+If you stop drinking alcohol a few hours before going to bed this will give your body time to metabolise the alcohol in your system before you go to sleep and reduce the negative impact that alcohol would otherwise have on your sleep quality.

-My first instinct when it’s icy outside is to crank up the heating, but think twice about full on heating in the bedroom.
+Our first instinct when it’s icy outside can be to crank up the heating, but you may want to think twice about using central heating in the bedroom.
 Your body uses a drop in temperature as a cue to get into deep sleep.
-Keeping your bedroom slightly cooler than the rest of your home could help with a more restful sleep.
+Keeping your bedroom slightly cooler than the rest of your home could help you achieve a more restful and rejuvenating sleep.
+Yes, that includes after a Christmas party with friends and family.

 Dr Sophie Bostock